 Strategies: Social Networking Sites

-Using social media can bring your research and your field into the lives of a wide-range of audiences through many outlets.
-Here are a few broad concepts surrounding the ways in which social networking can be used as a conduit for scientific connections:
+Using social media can bring your research and your field into the lives of a wide-range of audiences.
+Here are a few broad concepts surrounding the ways in which social networking can be used as a conduit for scientific engagement:

-- Be Social: As discussed in the etiquette tips section, the key to social media is simple, if not always easy - socialize and network online.
+- The key to social media is simple, if not always easy - socialize and network online.
 Use social media platforms to announce, publicize, and gather feedback on your research, and be ready to discuss and engage.
-Creating networks, having conversations, and actively engaging are the most important part — link to others whose interests you share and ask and answer questions.
+Creating networks, having conversations, and actively engaging are the most important parts — connect to others whose interests you share, and ask and answer questions.

-- Connect: Use social networking sites to connect with other scientists in your field — for example, if you meet someone at a conference, add them to your networks — or engage members of the public who are interested in your work.
+- Use social media platforms to connect with other scientists in your field — for example, add colleagues you meet at conferences to your online network — or engage members of the public who are interested in your work.

-- Collaborate: Use the networks to collaborate with others.
-By starting conversations and creating an online presence, you never know how that community could help you and your research.
-For example, Twitter profiles are used as platforms for many citizen science programs.
+- Use networks to collaborate with others.
+By starting conversations and creating an online presence and identity, online communities can help you and your research.

-- Facebook: Start a page or group for your department, lab or research group.
-Post updates, ask for feedback from group members and see where the conversation goes.
-Add a social plugin or "like" button to your other online pages to help you and others share your posts for a cross-platform experience.
+- Add a social plugin to your other online pages to help you and others share your posts for a cross-platform experience.
 For example, announce a new blog post on Facebook and Twitter so that your contacts there know where to go for more information.

 Twitter: While usage is only slightly above 20 percent of the population (both U.S. and worldwide), Twitter has become a prominent social networking site for science communication.
-Follow researchers you know – and even ones you don't — to see how they interact online.
-Plus, you'll stay up to date on information being released to the public!
-Tweet about updates to other platforms (such as your blog or website).
+Follow researchers you know to see how they engage online, and find content to share and explore.
+Tweet about updates to other platforms (such as your blog or website) to provide maximum exposure.
 Use hashtags to make sure your posts are located by relevant searches.
 Remember to start and continue conversations with other Twitter users to create dialogues, not just one-way dissemination of information.